Skip to content

 Questions

-What makes Cont'd different from Final Draft or Celtx?+
+What makes (CONT'D) different from Final Draft or Celtx?

-Does Cont'd use my screenplay data to train AI models?+
+Does (CONT'D) use my screenplay data to train AI models?

 No. Your screenplay data is never used to train AI models.
-Cont'd processes your scripts to generate analysis for your team — nothing more.
+(CONT'D) processes your scripts to generate analysis for your team — nothing more.
 This principle is also why we're designed to comply with WGA guidelines on AI use in the entertainment industry.

-What file formats does Cont'd support?+
+What file formats does (CONT'D) support?

-Cont'd reads Final Draft FDX files natively, including revision colours, scene numbers, and continuity anchors.
+(CONT'D) reads Final Draft FDX files natively, including revision colours, scene numbers, and continuity anchors.
 FDX is the structured format that makes accurate scene-level analysis possible.
 PDF is not supported — a PDF lacks the metadata that powers the intelligence.

-How does the Google Drive integration work?+
+How does the Google Drive integration work?

 Connect your Google Drive folder once during setup.
-When a writer saves a new draft in Final Draft, Cont'd automatically detects the updated FDX and processes it.
+When a writer saves a new draft in Final Draft, (CONT'D) automatically detects the updated FDX and processes it.
 No manual uploads, no exports — the intelligence updates as the script evolves.
 Your writers' workflow stays exactly the same.

-What is script continuity analysis?+
+What is script continuity analysis?

 Continuity analysis checks that character details, locations, props, and story facts remain consistent across scenes and episodes.
-Cont'd automates this — flagging inconsistencies like a character detail changing between episodes or a location described differently across drafts, before they survive to the edit.
+(CONT'D) automates this — flagging inconsistencies like a character detail changing between episodes or a location described differently across drafts, before they survive to the edit.

-How is Cont'd currently available?+
+How is (CONT'D) currently available?

-Cont'd is designed to comply with WGA guidelines on AI use in the entertainment industry.
+(CONT'D) is designed as a read-only analysis layer.
 It reads screenplays.
-It does not write them, suggest rewrites, or generate content.
+It does not write them, suggest rewrites, or generate script content.
 Your screenplay data is never used to train AI models.

 Why this exists

-I built Cont'd because every development executive, showrunner, and producer I spoke to had the same problem: too many scripts, not enough time, and tools built entirely for writers — not for the people deciding what gets commissioned, greenlit, and produced.
+I built (CONT'D) because every development executive, showrunner, and producer I spoke to had the same problem: too many scripts, not enough time, and tools built entirely for writers — not for the people deciding what gets commissioned, greenlit, and produced.

 The intelligence is already in the file.
 It just needs to surface differently depending on who's reading it.